Antivirus program blocks vDosSetup

 If you have an issue with printing: Submit a copy of the generated .asc file, so the problem can be reproduced and investigated (that’s the debugging part).

 The COMx port isn’t related to a printer

 By default, writing to LPTx/COMx ports (DOS, BIOS or direct hardware) is considered to be a printing task.

 If COMx however is supposed to access some serial device; use the COMx = "COMy": directive in config.txt.
 Mind the trailing colon, it is mandatory.
 You also have to initialize the (Windows) COMy device before starting vDos.
 By the MODE COMy command, or the device manager.

 Support of serial devices is basic.
-To add further support, I would need to have such a port, hardware device, and DOS software using those.
-I don’t, and gave up communicating with someone who has, and (initially) willing to do some testing.
+To add further support, I would to have such a port, hardware device, and DOS software using those.
+I don’t, and gave up communicating with those (initially) willing to do some testing.
 Though that basic support should mostly work, as reported so far.

 Digital printing with stationary (PDF)

 Documents are more and more stored and sent digitally, instead of printed out on paper.
-Sending documents to clients by mail, you want those to resemble closely the former printouts on your stationary. vDos’ internal print processor doesn’t support (bitmap) graphics, but that actually is of no concern to produce high quality digital documents.
+Sending documents to clients by email, you want those to resemble closely the former printouts on your stationary. vDos internal print processor doesn’t support (bitmap) graphics, but that actually is of no concern to produce high quality digital documents.